- Things to Do

 A visit to the Bushwick Collective Street Art Gallery will give you a great feel for the street art scene in Brooklyn.

 Guided tours take you straight to the best and latest works and you will learn about this form of art as well from an actual street artist.
-We offer a pay-what-you-like Bushwick Graffiti and Street Art Tour and Williamsburg Street Art Tour.

 In 2012, Brooklyn got its first arena, the Barclays Center, funded in part by New York native, Jay-Z. It’s a spectacular space to see a sporting event as the views and facilities are top-notch.